marc-farre/nautlius-script-merge-pdf/README.md

-# A simple script to merge selected PDF in Ubuntu Nautilus file manager
+# A simple script to merge selected PDF files in Ubuntu Nautilus file manager

 This script will allow you to select multiple PDF files in Nautilus, right-click, and merge them into a single PDF file.